ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 {: #continuous-deployment-to-kubernetes-setup_slack}
 {: step}

-1. For **Slack webhook**, follow the steps in this [link](https://api.slack.com/messaging/webhooks).
+1. For **Slack webhook**, follow the steps in this [link](https://api.slack.com/messaging/webhooks){: external}.
 You need to login with your Slack credentials and provide an existing channel name or create a new one.
 Copy the **Webhook URL** for later use.
 2. Go back to view the list of [toolchains](/devops/toolchains) and select your toolchain, then click on **Add**.
 3. Search for Slack in the search box or scroll down to see **Slack**.
 Click to see the configuration page.
     ![Configure the Slack integration](images/solution21/configure_slack.png){: caption="Configure the Slack integration" caption-side="bottom"}